rana708/daily-tasks/day01.md

 Both independently-derived methods agree on 121, confirming the model's final answer is correct even though its displayed working (− 10 instead of − 20) is not.

-Likely Cause: This type of error can occur when a model generates arithmetic steps as plausible text rather than reliably executing or double-checking each intermediate value, so a term can be silently altered (5×2's product substituted for the separate −20 term) without the model noticing the resulting line is inconsistent with the original expression — even when the final answer it commits to is, in this case, still correct.Case 3: Hallucinated Function
+Likely Cause: This type of error can occur when a model generates arithmetic steps as plausible text rather than reliably executing or double-checking each intermediate value, so a term can be silently altered (5×2's product substituted for the separate −20 term) without the model noticing the resulting line is inconsistent with the original expression — even when the final answer it commits to is, in this case, still correct.

+Case 3: Hallucinated Function

 Category: Invented API — model describes a method that does not exist.